darknight/tabby-interview/technical-writing/README.md

 let mut id_to_word: Vec<String> = Vec::with_capacity(self.vocab_size);
 ```

-`word_to_id` is used to keep every token we've seen, and `id_to_word` is used to allocate next token id for new token, they're updated together like this:
+`word_to_id` is used to keep every token we've seen, and `id_to_word` is used to allocate next token id for new token, they're updated together as a group:

 ```rust
 let s: String = // some new token